Parachute Makes One of the Best Percale Sheet Sets We’ve Ever Tested, But There’s More to Love

 The Last Word

-All percale bedding, due to its weave, will feel cool and maybe even make a subtle but audible “crunch” sound.
-But the very best percale sheets refuse to hug your body the way sateen (a silkier weave) or even linen (a material made from the flax plant) does.
-Instead, this cool, crisp cotton feels weightless, embracing you lightly while preserving pockets of air in the bed and keeping you cool and comfortable.
+All percale bedding, due to its weave, will feel cool and maybe even make a subtle but audible “crunch” sound (if you don’t like that, might we point you in the direction of Hawkins New York’s latest bedding offering?).
+But the very best percale sheets will always be made from cool, crisp cotton that feels weightless, embracing you lightly while preserving pockets of air in the bed to keep you cool and comfortable.
+As interior stylist Colin King so aptly summarizes, percale takes on “a very natural kind of luxury.”